petrklas/test_algorithm/README.md

 - Player can't move out of map

 ## Requirements
-Finish the function moveAllowed, that accept tha parameter map, current position of player and desired destionation.
-This function should return TRUE in case that move is alloed and FALSE if not possible.
+Finish the function moveAllowed, that accepts these params: map, current position of player (row and column) and desired destination (row and column).
+This function should return TRUE in case that move is allowed and FALSE if not possible.

 ```php
 <?php